CVE-2025-48002: CWE-190: Integer Overflow or Wraparound in Microsoft Windows Server 2025 (Server Core installation)

 Technical Analysis

 CVE-2025-48002 is a medium-severity vulnerability identified in Microsoft Windows Server 2025, specifically affecting the Server Core installation version 10.0.26100.0.
-The vulnerability arises from an integer overflow or wraparound issue within the Windows Hyper-V component.
-Integer overflow (CWE-190) occurs when an arithmetic operation attempts to create a numeric value that is outside the range that can be represented with a given number of bits, causing the value to wrap around unexpectedly.
-In this case, the flaw allows an authorized attacker—meaning one with some level of legitimate access—to exploit the vulnerability to disclose sensitive information over an adjacent network.
-The attack vector is adjacent network (AV:A), indicating the attacker must be on the same local network segment or have network adjacency to the target system.
-The attack complexity is low (AC:L), and the attacker requires low privileges (PR:L) but no user interaction (UI:N) is needed.
-The scope is unchanged (S:U), meaning the vulnerability affects resources within the same security scope.
-The impact is primarily on confidentiality (C:H), with no impact on integrity or availability.
-This suggests that the attacker can extract sensitive data but cannot modify or disrupt system operations.
-No known exploits are currently reported in the wild, and no patches have been linked yet, indicating that mitigation may rely on vendor updates once available.
-The vulnerability is classified under CWE-190 (Integer Overflow) and also tagged with CWE-125 (Out-of-bounds Read), suggesting that the overflow may lead to reading memory outside intended bounds, facilitating information disclosure.
-The vulnerability affects Windows Server 2025 Server Core installations, a minimalistic installation option designed for running Hyper-V and other server roles with reduced overhead and attack surface.
-Given the involvement of Hyper-V, this vulnerability could impact virtualized environments where Windows Server 2025 is used as a hypervisor host, potentially exposing sensitive data from virtual machines or the host itself to an adjacent attacker with network access.
+The vulnerability arises from an integer overflow or wraparound condition within the Windows Hyper-V component.
+An integer overflow occurs when an arithmetic operation attempts to create a numeric value that is outside the range that can be represented with a given number of bits, causing the value to wrap around to an unintended value.
+In this case, the overflow can lead to improper handling of memory or data structures within Hyper-V, potentially allowing an authorized attacker to disclose sensitive information over an adjacent network.
+The attack vector requires local adjacent network access and low attack complexity, with the attacker needing to have some level of privileges (PR:L) but no user interaction is required.
+The vulnerability impacts confidentiality (C:H) but does not affect integrity or availability.
+The scope remains unchanged (S:U), meaning the vulnerability affects only the vulnerable component without impacting other components or systems.
+No known exploits are currently reported in the wild, and no patches or mitigations have been linked yet.
+The vulnerability is categorized under CWE-190 (Integer Overflow or Wraparound), which often leads to memory corruption or information disclosure issues if exploited.
+Given the nature of Hyper-V as a virtualization platform, this vulnerability could potentially expose sensitive data from virtual machines or the host system to an attacker on the same adjacent network segment.

 Potential Impact